einomi/frontenso-11ty-starter/README.md

 ## Customize static path

-This template allows you to customize static path to project resources such as images, scripts, styles, etc. Add an `.env` file to the root directory of the project with the following content `STATIC_PATH=http://localhost:9000` and use _STATIC_PATH_ like `<link rel="stylesheet" href="{{ STATIC_PATH }}/css/tailwind.css">`
+This template allows you to customize static path of project resources such as images, scripts, styles, etc. Add an `.env` file to the root directory of the project with the following content `STATIC_PATH=http://localhost:9000` and use _STATIC_PATH_ like `<link rel="stylesheet" href="{{ STATIC_PATH }}/css/tailwind.css">`

 **Keep mind:** To use _STATIC_PATH_ in macros, it must be passed as props

 ## The SVG sprite

-It is possible to automatically keep your SVG files for the project inside a single SVG sprite with the [gulp-svgstore](https://github.com/w0rm/gulp-svgstore) plugin.
-So that it's better to add SVG files to the project in the following way:
+It is possible to store SVG files inside a single SVG sprite.
+The starter uses the [gulp-svgstore](https://github.com/w0rm/gulp-svgstore) plugin to generate a sprite.
+SVG sprites technique is the recommended approach for adding vector images to the project.

+The SVG sprite markup is inlined in `base.njk` template using `{% svg_prite %}` shortcode function (there is no need to modify this code).

+To display an SVG image on the page, first add if to the `src/svg` folder.
+Let's suppose that this file would have the name `some-vector.svg`.

+Then add it to the page in the following way:

 ```
-<svg><use xlink:href="/svg/sprite.svg#icon-some-vector-image"></use></svg>
+<svg><use xlink:href="#icon-some-vector"></use></svg>
 ```

-Keep in mind that, in doing so, the SVG file `some-vector-image.svg` should be located in the `src/svg` directory.
+**Keep mind:** `some-vector.svg` file should be located in the `src/svg` directory so that `gulp-svgstore` could add it to the SVG sprite.

 You can also set, for example, `fill` or `stroke` for this element on the page by using CSS selectors (so without setting them inside the SVG file).
+It is also possible to animate SVG element parts (like `<path>`, `<circle>`, etc).

-See examples in the index.njk
+You can also take a look at the `<svg>` examples in the index.njk.

 ## {% image %} Nunjucks tag